koskath/arete2/course_content/SC/final_md_files/Lecture12/lecture_12_slide_21_interrelation-of-planning-control-scheduling.md

-# Interrelation of Planning, Control, Scheduling –> „Philosophies“
+# Slide 21 of Lecture 12 contains information about Interrelation of Planning, Control, Scheduling –> „Philosophies“

 # The graph in slide 21 of lecture 12 displays a Horizontal Process Flow:
 Sequential flow across four main stages: